The Memory Behind This Treat

 Instructions

-- In a microwave-safe mug, whisk together protein powder, flour, baking powder, sweetener, and salt.
+- In a microwave-safe mug, whisk together the protein powder, flour, baking powder, sweetener, and salt until well combined.

-- Add lemon juice, lemon zest, almond milk, coconut oil, and vanilla bean paste.
-Stir until smooth.
+- Add lemon juice, lemon zest, almond milk, melted coconut oil, and vanilla bean paste.
+Stir until smooth and no dry spots remain.

-- Microwave on high for 40 to 60 seconds.
-Check at 40 seconds, continue in 10-second intervals if needed.
+- Microwave on high for 40 to 60 seconds, checking at 40 seconds.
+Continue in 10 to 15-second intervals if needed.

-- Let cool for 1 to 2 minutes.
+- Allow to cool for 1 to 2 minutes.

-- Top with Greek yogurt, lemon zest, or honey.
+- Optional: Top with Greek yogurt, extra lemon zest, or a drizzle of honey.
 Serve warm.

 Notes